Blood spot

 - homocystinuria (pyridoxine unresponsive) (HCU)

 Babies with these inherited conditions cannot process certain substances in their food.
-Without treatment babies with some of these conditions can become suddenly and seriously ill.
-The symptoms of the conditions are different; some may be life threatening or lead to severe developmental problems.
+Without treatment, babies with some of these conditions can suddenly become seriously ill.
+The symptoms of the conditions are different.
+Some may be life threatening or lead to severe developmental problems.

-They can all be treated by a carefully managed diet, which is different for each condition and may include additional medicines.
+They can all be treated by a carefully managed diet.
+This is different for each condition and may include additional medication.

 3. The screening test

-When your baby is 5 days old the health professional will prick your baby’s heel using a special device to collect some drops of blood onto a card.
+When your baby is 5 days old, the healthcare professional will prick your baby’s heel using a special device.
+They will collect some drops of blood onto a card.
 Occasionally this may be later than 5 days.
-The heel prick may be uncomfortable and your baby may cry.
+The heel prick may be uncomfortable, and your baby may cry.
 You can help by making sure your baby is warm and comfortable, and by cuddling and feeding them.

-Sometimes, a second blood spot sample is required later on.
-If so, the reason will be explained.
+Sometimes, a second blood spot sample is required.
+If this happens, the reason will be explained.
 It does not necessarily mean there is something wrong with your baby.

 4. Safety of the test

-There are no known risks to your baby associated with having the test.
+There are no risks associated with having this test.

 5. Screening is your choice

 Early screening is best as treatment can be started as soon as possible if needed.
-But if you choose not to have screening, your baby can have the test later if you change your mind.
-Babies can be screened up to 12 months of age for all the conditions except CF (only up to 8 weeks of age).
+If you do not want your baby to be screened, and you later change your mind, your baby can still have the test.
+Babies can be screened up to 12 months of age for all the conditions, except CF which can only be tested up to 8 weeks of age.

 6. Possible results